-Another Option for New High School and College Graduates
+An Alternative for New High School and College Graduates

-Many new graduates, both high school, and college, are finding that a gap year affords them the time to spread their wings and find out what they really want to do with their future and their life.
+As graduation approaches and many students have not found a job and are not interested in immediately going to grad school, some have considered taking a gap year when school ends.
+People are finding that a gap year affords them the time to spread their wings and find out what they really want to do with their future.
 In the past, it was believed that getting a job or going immediately on to graduate school were the only options.
-But with many more options available and a slow economy, taking a Gap Year after college can be a very worthwhile experience.
+But with many more choices available and in a slow economy, taking a gap year after college can be a worthwhile—and economical—experience.

 How Taking a Gap Year May Help

 A gap year experience can truly be a time to get to know yourself better.
-Trying new things and meeting new people can be enlightening and a positive experience where you can also take some time to reflect on your personal strengths, interests, and skills that could lead you to your first full-time job.
+Trying new things and meeting new people can be enlightening and a positive experience where you can also take time to reflect on your personal strengths, interests, and skills that could lead to your first full-time job.
 Completing an internship, volunteer experience, or a job abroad can be an opportunity to learn more about the customs and way of life of people from other countries.
 In this global marketplace, many businesses prefer applicants who have spent some time abroad.

 Living and working with individuals from around the world can be very helpful when working with a diverse group of people both inside and outside of an organization.

 For those unable to get a part or full-time job, doing volunteer work is a great option.
 Whether you volunteer in the states or abroad, volunteering helps develop leadership, teamwork, and the ability to work successfully with a diverse group of people.
 Developing or improving on these valuable transferable skills will be seen as a positive to most employers.
-In comparison to someone who just decides to take a year off, a new graduate who makes the most of their GAP year experience will be seen as a more motivated and resourceful individual as well as a positive addition to any employer who may decide to hire them.
+In comparison to someone who just decides to take a year off, a new graduate who makes the most of their gap year experience will be seen as a more motivated and resourceful individual as well as a positive addition to any employer who may decide to hire them.